siuangie91/react_scoreboard/README.md

 # React Scoreboard with Redux Store

+*This is part of a larger project for the iPad, and has been sized to meet this spec.*

 **Demo:** [http://projects.angiesiudevworks.com/reactscoreboard/](http://projects.angiesiudevworks.com/reactscoreboard/)

 Finds the 3 people/characters based on a set of chosen factors (Background path) or a chosen quote (Mindset path).